apache/cordova-docs/www/docs/en/1.5.0/phonegap/accelerometer/acceleration/acceleration.md

     KIND, either express or implied.
 See the License for the specific language governing permissions and limitations
     under the License.

+title: Acceleration
 ---

 Acceleration
 ============

-Contains `Accelerometer` data captured at a specific point in time.
+Contains `[Accelerometer](../accelerometer.html)` data captured at a specific point in time.

 Properties
 ----------